vicajilau/vicajilau/README.md

 ### 👋 Hello!
 I'm Victor 🧑‍💻
-Mobile Architect - iOS, Android and Flutter Engineer.
+Mobile Architect - Flutter, iOS and Android Engineer.
 A native mobile technology enthusiast.

 - 🔭 I’m currently working as DCX Mobile CTO at [Capgemini](https://www.capgemini.com/).
 - 🌱 I'm always learning and discovering any new mobile technology within the Flutter, iOS and Android.